Braiv × Gedi Village Foundation

 Why Luganda first?

 Because it is the real story we can already tell: real educators, a real school, real courses — in a language that major AI pipelines overlook.
-The Unlock tracker is how the world tells us which language comes next.
+Nominations from educators around the world tell us which language comes next.